Wattics/api-client-ruby/README.md

 In case there is an error sending a point data, the gem will keep trying until it is sent.
 Errors will be logged to the terminal.
 See some common errors.

-Not register or wrong credentials.
+Not registered or wrong credentials.
 ```sh
 $ Server Response: HTTP Status 401 - Full authentication is required to access this resource
 ```

-Interet connection down.
+Internet connection down.
 ```sh
 $ Server Response: Failed to open TCP connection to web-collector.wattics.com:443 (getaddrinfo: nodename nor servname provided, or not known)
 ```